Basic Coordination: The Minimum Effort Plan

 Strengths

-- Slight improvement over the 2007 Guidelines at low elevations — the interpolated tiers avoid the cliff effect of hard tier boundaries.
+- Small improvement over the 2007 rules at low elevations.
+Smooth steps avoid the cliff effect of hard boundaries.

-- Politically feasible.
-This is the alternative that changes the least, which makes it the easiest to get adopted.
+- Easy politics.
+This plan changes the least, so it is the easiest to pass.

-- No new infrastructure or new legal frameworks required.
+- No new dams or pipes.
+No new legal framework.

 Weaknesses

-- Does not address the structural deficit.
-Inflow minus outflow is still negative most years; the plan just trims a little off the top.
+- Does not fix the core problem.
+Inflow minus outflow is still negative in most years.
+The plan just trims a little off the top.

-- Worst-case floor still reaches dead pool in our stress test.
-The plan does not introduce a real reservoir-elevation protection mechanism.
+- The worst 10% floor still reaches dead pool in our stress test.
+The plan has no real elevation-based safety net.

 Verdict

-Basic Coordination is better than No Action but worse than every other alternative we evaluated.
-If it is the only plan with political traction, it is marginally worth supporting over the status quo.
+Basic Coordination is better than No Action but worse than every other plan we tested.
+If it is the only plan with political support, it beats the status quo — barely.
 But it should not be the ceiling.
-Push for Max Operational Flexibility or Enhanced Coordination, and treat Basic as the floor of what's acceptable.
+Push for Max Operational Flexibility or Enhanced Coordination.
+Treat Basic as the floor of what's okay.

-See all plans compared in the head-to-head verdict, or read about why the real problem isn't drought — it's math.
+See all plans side by side in the head-to-head verdict, or read about why the real problem isn't drought — it's math.